 The Prime Minister represents Britain at a range of international summits such as the G7 meetings.
-They have considerable autonomy from the Cabinet in deciding what to negotiate about and what Britain’s position will be.
+They have considerable autonomy from the Cabinet in deciding what to negotiate about and what Britain’s position will be. (paid link)

 The development of the War on Terror by Bush and Blair has also meant that the Prime Minister has an enhanced role in relation to defence and security issues.

 The Prime Minister, like the US President, now has a large central staff.

 It can develop policies, control the Government machine and influence the media.

 The 24 hour news cycle of constant media coverage means the Prime Minister has to quickly deal with any Government problem that occurs in order to stop it being portrayed as weak Government.
 Therefore, like the US President, they have become seen as the central figurehead of Government.